Said Halim Pasha: Political career

+Grand Viziership

+In September 1913, he was honored with the Order of Distinction by Sultan Mehmed V for his service in signing the achieving a peace deal with the Bulgarians, and anchoring the border to the Maritsa river, beyond Edirne.

-He was one of the signers in Ottoman–German Alliance.
-Yet, he resigned after the incident of the pursuit of the Goeben and the Breslau, an event which served to bring the Ottoman Empire into the Great War.
-It is claimed that Mehmed V wanted a person in whom he trusted as Grand Vizier, and that he asked Said Halim to stay in his post as long as possible.
+He was one of the signatures of Ottoman–German Alliance, which was signed in his mansion in Yeniköy with the German ambassador, Baron Wangenheim.
+Yet, he attempted to resign after the incident of the pursuit of Goeben and Breslau, an event which served to bring the Ottoman Empire into the Great War.
+It is claimed that Sultan Reşad wanted a person in whom he trusted as Grand Vizier, and that he asked Said Halim to stay in his post as long as possible.
+When Britain annexed Egypt in 1914, Halim Pasha claimed the throne of the Egyptian monarchy based on a firman which changed Egyptian succession law half a century ago.

 During the Armenian genocide, Said Halim signed the deportation orders for the Armenian population.
 The Armenian Patriarch Zaven I Der Yeghiayan appealed to him to cease the terror being committed against Armenians, which Said Halim replied to by claiming reports of arrests and deportations were being greatly exaggerated.
 Der Yeghiayan himself was later deported.
+As the war went on, he was increasingly sidelined by Talaat Bey and Enver Pasha.

-He lost his Foreign Ministry in 1915.
+He lost his Foreign Ministry to Halil Menteşe in 1915.
 Said Halim's premiership lasted until 1917, cut short because of continuous clashes between him and the CUP.
-The Interior Minister Mehmed Talaat Pasha succeeded him.
+The Interior Minister Talaat succeeded him.

+Arrest and assassination

-Said Halim was accused of treason during the court martial trials after World War I in the Ottoman Empire, as he had his signature under Ottoman–German Alliance.
+Said Halim was accused of treason during the court martial trials after World War I in the Ottoman Empire for his role in deporting Armenian civilians and signing a secret alliance with Germany.
 He was exiled on 29 May 1919 to a prison on Malta.
 He was acquitted from the accusations and set free in 1921, and he moved to Sicily.
 He wanted to return to Istanbul, the capital of the Ottoman Empire, but this request was rejected.
 He was assassinated soon after in Rome by Arshavir Shirakian, an agent of the Armenian Revolutionary Federation, for his role in the Armenian genocide.
+According to Eşref Kuşçubaşı, who was involved in the planning of the Armenian death marches, Said Halim Pasha knew nothing of the genocide.

+Political writings and views

+Under the nom de plume "Mehmed", Said Halim Pasha wrote several works of social commentary, comparative politics, and political philosophy during the Hamidian Era and Second Constitutional Era.
+He was a frequent contributor to Sebîlürreşad, a pro-CUP Islamist journal.